feelixs/cli/README.md

 they will each get a package which works with their project.
 It will be the same KIND of content that the other projects all needed, but will differ in ways specific to each project.

-Similarly - if you one project installs 10 SSoTme packages, they will all match each other, because they are all derived from the same SSoT.
+Similarly - if you one project installs 10 AICapture packages, they will all match each other, because they are all derived from the same SSoT.
 And any time that SSoT changes, all 10 packages will also update themselves to match the new "truth".